vendasta/marketplace-documentation/docs/GettingStarted/integration_requirements.md

 <!-- theme: info -->
 >_Please Note:_
 >
 >Once your Product has been released, changes made to it in Vendor Center require approval and publishing from a Vendasta Admin before those changes are reflected in Marketplace.
-You must let a Vendasta Admin know when you have updates that you want reviewed and published.
+>
+>Please request a review from the Compare Products tab